-The final days of the Trump White House: chaos and scattered papers - The Boston Globe
+The final days of the Trump White House: Chaos and scattered papers - The Boston Globe

 They referred the matter to the Justice Department.
 In the spring, Philbin and Gast were questioned by the FBI about the boxes; Cipollone was also interviewed at some point.
 A grand jury was formed.

-In June, one of Trump’s lawyers signed a statement asserting that all relevant documents with classified markings from the boxes that had been requested — by then they were stored in a basement area at Mar-a-Lago — had been returned.
-The Justice Department would later file a detailed affidavit to a federal judge in Florida, revealing that the department believed possible crimes had been committed, precipitating the search Aug.
+In June, one of Trump’s lawyers signed a statement asserting that all relevant documents with classified markings from the boxes that had been requested had been returned.
+The Justice Department would later file an affidavit to a federal judge in Florida, revealing that the department believed possible crimes had been committed, precipitating the search Aug.
 8 at the club.

 If Trump or Meadows needed a paradigm for the appropriate handling of government documents, they needed to look no further than Vice President Mike Pence’s office.